-Tropicalia, also known as Tropicalismo, has been one of the most important movements in Brazilian music history.
+Tropicalia, also known as Tropicalismo, has been one of the most important movements in the history of Brazilian music.
 Born in the late 1960s, this movement sparked a musical revolution at a time when Brazil was going through a brutal dictatorship.
 Brazilian Tropicalia was, in fact, a movement that went beyond music touching the social and political spheres of the country.

-Tropicalismo in Brazil embraced the same values promoted by the hippie revolution of the Sixties and its music was deeply influenced by that era's Rock.
+Tropicalismo in Brazil embraced the same values promoted by the hippie revolution of the sixties and its music was deeply influenced by the most popular genres of that era.
 With its musical innovation, Tropicalia was a rebellious movement that changed Brazilian music forever.

 The content and sounds of Tropicalia music were quite different from Brazilian rhythms such as Samba and Bossa Nova.
 Although it retained basic elements from traditional Brazilian music, Tropicalismo was heavily influenced by Psychedelic Rock.
 In this way, Tropicalia brought a very experimental sound that opened a new window for the development of modern Brazilian music.

 The content of Tropicalia music was also innovative.
 Unlike the traditional and beautiful world exalted through Bossa Nova, Tropicalismo brought a new concept in terms of lyrics.
 Being a rebellious movement, the songs were heavily charged with words that questioned the establishment as it was.
 In fact, the lyrics that adorned some of the classic tracks from that era were very often the result of works involving musicians and intellectuals such as the poet Torquato Neto.